ThK-Systems/quorumbd/docs/specification/design-decisions.md

 - **Local meta-storage** on each node's OS disk (not replicated)
 - **Device-mapper based** allocation with node-type specific sizing
 - **Separation of concerns**:
-  - RAW WAL device for maximum performance
+  - RAW WAL device for maximum performance (sequential writes)
   - ext4 filesystem for complex mapping structures (data nodes only)
 - **Metadata placement**: Stored at the beginning of the storage device for optimal performance
+- **No recursion**: Meta-storage managed separately from data volume I/O path
 - **State persistence**: Critical configuration stored locally (admin backup required)

 ### Configuration Philosophy